MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-guidance.md

 ### OS version

 Use a current operating system version: at least Windows Server 2016 or Windows Server 2019 for the DirectAccess Servers.
-DirectAccess clients should run a recent version of Windows 10.
+DirectAccess clients should run a recent version of Windows 10 or Windows 11.

 ### Monitor